suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Returning to the UI to populate the list of restaurants

-From our statically defined home page we will extract a component to render the list of restaurants if we haven't already.
+From our statically defined home page, we will extract a component to render the list of restaurants if we haven't already.

 That component might look something like: